You’ve Got COVID! Minimize Your Symptoms and Reduce Your Long COVID Risk

 A recent review found mild mortality and morbidity improvements in those on Aspirin during acute COVID vs. those not taking it, with minimal risk of increased bleeding.
 The review discusses the ways in which aspirin can potentially be helpful, namely in helping to counteract the platelet activation seen in acute COVID-19 as well as reduce the clotting propensity.
 Aspirin was determined to be worth using as it is inexpensive, widely available, and safe unless contraindicated due to ulcers, bleeding disorders, or aspirin allergy.

 IMPORTANT: Kids and teens should NOT use Aspirin during flu-like illnesses because they can develop Reye’s Syndrome, which can be very severe.
-Do not use aspirin if you are allergic or otherwise sensitive to Aspirin or salicylates, are on prescription blood thinners, have a GI ulcer, have a bleeding disorder, or have had recent surgery.
+Do not use aspirin if you are allergic or otherwise sensitive to Aspirin or salicylates, are on prescription blood thinners, have a GI ulcer, have a bleeding disorder, have had recent surgery, are pregnant or nursing, or are thinking of becoming pregnant.
 Always consult with your healthcare provider before starting or stopping medications and supplements.
-In addition, women absorb Aspirin in their stomachs and should not use enteric-coated but chewable or sublingual versions.
-Men can take enteric-coated versions.

-You may recognize colloidal silver spray and oral rinse from our COVID-19 prevention blog "How Can You Reduce Your Risk of Acute COVID-19 Infection?"
-While colloidal nasal spray and oral rinse can help reduce your risk of contracting COVID, it can also be used during acute COVID-19 to reduce the viral load.
-This viral load reduction helps reduce the risk of severe COVID symptoms, as well as reduces the risk of developing Long COVID.
+You may recognize some of the sprays and oral rinses from our COVID-19 prevention blog "How Can You Reduce Your Risk of Acute COVID-19 Infection?"
+While some nasal sprays and oral rinses may help reduce your risk of contracting COVID, several can also be used during acute COVID-19 to help reduce the viral load.
+This viral load reduction may reduce the risk of severe COVID symptoms, and may help reduce the risk of developing Long COVID.

 PLEASE WATCH THIS VIDEO ON HOW TO USE NASAL SPRAYS CORRECTLY!
 IT'S REALLY IMPORTANT TO USE THE RIGHT TECHNIQUE.